DariaKern/IndividualAnimalRe-IDDatasets/README.md

 [Perspectives on Individual Animal Identification from Biology and Computer Vision](https://doi.org/10.1093/icb/icab107)

-[AIDE: Annotation Interface for Data-driven Ecology](https://github.com/microsoft/aerial_wildlife_detection) is a tool from Micrososft for manually annotating images & also for training and running machine learning models.
+[AIDE: Annotation Interface for Data-driven Ecology](https://github.com/microsoft/aerial_wildlife_detection) is a tool from Microsoft for manually annotating images & also for training and running machine learning models.
 Both coupled in an active learning loop

 Microsoft has also published the [MegaDetector](https://github.com/microsoft/CameraTraps/blob/main/megadetector.md) on GitHub.
 It detects animals, people, and vehicles in camera trap images